-It may sound irrelevant, but we strongly recommend you to try this.
+It may sound irrelevant, but we strongly recommend you try this.
 Many power companies offer discounted energy rates during non-peak hours.
 However, the hours and times differ slightly, and that depends on which part of the country you’re in.

 Moreover, each plan is set up slightly differently.
 So, how about shifting the heavy energy work during those non-peak hours?
 You will undoubtedly save some money on your utility bills.

-Check out with your power company regarding the non-peak discounts and the time slot.
+Check out your power company regarding the non-peak discounts and the time slot.
 Most probably the hours begin at 8:00 PM.
 You can do your laundry and dishes during this time slot.
 I am sure you are looking forward to this non-peak timing as a great deal to lower your electric bill.

 5. Wash Clothes in Cold Water

 Are you aware that almost 90% of the energy your washer consumes goes straight to heat the water?
 Yeah, it’s quite surprising, and most American families do around 400 loads of laundry every year.
-So, imagine washing 400 loads with cold water, it will really add up.
+So, imagine washing 400 loads with cold water, it will add up.

 To give you a rough idea, washing every load with hot water for a year is equivalent to burning about 185 gallons of gasoline in a car.
 An average car delivers 19.8 miles per gallon.
 It means you can cover 3663 miles.